do-community/cloud_haiku/_haikus/sharky.md

+---
+layout: haiku
-# Sharky, a Haiku
+title: Sharky, a Haiku
+author: Lyn Muldrow
+---

-Learning to code is
+Learning to code is<br>

-Like a shark to barren land…
+Like a shark to barren land<br>

-…firehose to face.
+firehose to face<br>